workoholics/ohitu/README.md

 ##Change your habits and become a superhuman

 Mobile application developed with AngularJS and IonicFramework to achieve a healthy lifestyle making challenges.
+The app is available in [Google Play](https://play.google.com/store/apps/details?id=io.cordova.ohitu) and App Store.

 ##Ohiturak aldatu eta Superhuman bilakatu